 How many users can log on to Jedox at once?

 The number of users who can log on to Jedox is capped by the amount of concurrent users.
 This information can be found in the Jedox Web Administration under Licenses.
-The Free Concurrent column shows how many concurrency ports are available, i.e., how many more users can log on at the moment.
+The Free Concurrent column shows how many concurrent ports are available, i.e., how many more users can log on at the moment.

 Can I use MS Excel, a mobile device, and Jedox Web in a browser at the same time?
 If so, how many licenses do I consume?